Narthorn/ctf/2020-10-24_DGSESIEE/400_evil_cipher/README.md

 I kept avoiding this one, because I didn't know anything about VHDL, and I didn't know anything about Galois fields either.
 In the end I had to work out a bunch of details on the fly, and I got many things very wrong, which sucks because you have to get every single part right at once for the encryption example to work - there's no way to check the correctness of each individual part until the whole is complete.

 Still, I never really had the feeling of "being stuck" on this, because there is nothing truly hidden.
-It is tough, honest work.o
+It is tough, honest work.

 I'll add more explanations here later, but for now, here's the [reimplementation](evil_cipher.py) of the cipher that I ended up with, including decryption routines: